Wildlife Friendly Gardens

 Services And Costs

 Free 20-minute consult.
-I offer free consults for clients within 3 miles of Takoma Middle School.
+I offer a free initial consult for clients within 3 miles of Takoma Middle School.

 budget (scroll down a page to see sample plans)